ahmadiehsan/personal_docs/docs/software/storages_and_data/data_structures/characters.md

 ![](characters/image1.jpg)

-- **UTF-16 encoding:** Uses 2 or 4 bytes to represent a character.
+- **UTF-16 encoding**: Uses 2 or 4 bytes to represent a character.
 All ASCII characters and commonly used non-English characters are represented with 2 bytes; a few characters require 4 bytes.
 For 2-byte characters, the UTF-16 encoding equals the Unicode code point.
-- **UTF-32 encoding:** Every character uses 4 bytes.
+- **UTF-32 encoding**: Every character uses 4 bytes.
 This means UTF-32 occupies more space than UTF-8 and UTF-16, especially for texts with a high proportion of ASCII characters.

 From the perspective of storage space, using UTF-8 to represent English characters is very efficient because it only requires 1 byte; using UTF-16 to encode some non-English characters (such as Chinese) can be more efficient because it only requires 2 bytes, while UTF-8 might need 3 bytes.